METAREA 7 bulletinset

 TRADES (15S/30S, 00E/WEST COAST):

-WIND : S to SE 10 to 20 reaching 25 to 30 in the south-east.
+WIND : S to SE 10 to 20, reaching 25 in the north and central parts.

 VIS : Good.